MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-sharepoint-integration.md

 ---
-title: Using SharePoint to View Operations Manager Data
+title: Use SharePoint to View Operations Manager Data
 description: This article describes how to deploy the Operations Manager Web console SharePoint web part for viewing select dashboards in SharePoint from Operations Manager.
 author: jyothisuri
 ms.author: jsuri